-If you have photos or lesson plans to share, please let us know!
-Use #AlvinAiley@Cal
+If you have photos or lesson plans connected to this performance, please share them with us at: eduprograms@calperformances.org.

-We invite you to challenge yourself and your students to think with the curiosity and passion of the arts.
-This engagement guide is organized around 4 key artistic practices (as identified by the National Coalition for Core Arts Standards at http://nccas.wikispaces.com/)
+This engagement guide is organized around 4 key artistic practices (as identified by the National Coalition for Core Arts Standards.)